-DreamYard is a community organization that an after school program that supports our students with extracurricular activities.
+DreamYard is an after school program that supports our students with extracurricular activities.
 The program runs from 2:45 p.m. to 5:30 p.m.
 Monday through Friday.
 DreamYard artists lead students through an in-depth exploration of the art form through a social justice lens and collaborative, project-based arts learning.
 The program culminates with students getting to showcase their polished talents in an end of year Variety Show.